Ian Wooldridge: Awards

 In the British Press Awards he was Columnist of the Year in 1975 and 1976; and Sportswriter of the Year in 1972, 1974, 1981 and 1989.
 The Sports Journalists' Association made him Sportswriter of the Year for 1986, 1987 and 1995; and it chose him as Sports Feature Writer of the Year in 1990 and 1996.

 In May 2006, he won the London Press Club's Edgar Wallace award for outstanding reporting.
 The Press Club's chairman, Donald Trelford, described Wooldridge as "more than just a sports writer, he is a journalist of the highest calibre and a master of the written word".

 Death and legacy

 Wooldridge died from cancer.
-His memorial service was at the Guards Chapel, Wellington Barracks, London on Wednesday 27 July 2007.
+His memorial service was at the Guards Chapel, Wellington Barracks, London on 27 June 2007.

 Hugh McIlvanney, in The Sunday Times, wrote:

 It is an honour to have worked in the same era as Ian Wooldridge, a precious privilege to have known him as a friend for more than 40 years.
 Though he would have snorted at the suggestion, he repeatedly pulled off the minor miracle of making our way of getting a living seem like a proper job for a grown-up person.

-Wooldridge's youngest son, Max, is a UK-based travel writer.